caseywdunn/nkmer/readme.md

 `nkmer` uses an unsigned 64 bit integer representation of kmers, where each nucleotide is encoded as two bits.
 This limits the length of kmers to 31, since k must be odd (to avoid pailindromes) and the two bits per nucleotide must fit within the integer length.

+## Background

+For an excellent summary of kmer tool optimization, see [Manekar and Sathe 2018](https://academic.oup.com/gigascience/article/7/12/giy125/5140149).

 ## Development

 Some common tasks in development: